beyondcode/tinkerwell-community/README.md

 # Tinkerwell Community

 This repository acts as a community forum for [Tinkerwell](https://tinkerwell.app) questions, feature ideas, and bug reports.
-To start a thread, please open an [issue](https://github.com/beyondcode/tinkerwell-suggestions/issues).
+Please open an [issue](https://github.com/beyondcode/tinkerwell-suggestions/issues) to report a bug or create a [discussion](https://github.com/beyondcode/tinkerwell-community/discussions) if you have an idea for a new feature.